Percy Jones (boxer): History

 Born in Porth and raised in a coal mining family, Jones made his name at a local level, fighting in boxing booths.

 His first significant professional fight was a win (via disqualification) over Joe Symonds in March 1913.
 He beat Symonds twice more later that year, and in November stopped Sam Kellar in the fifteenth round in a final eliminator for the vacant British flyweight title.
 This led to a challenge in January 1914 for Bill Ladbury's title, Jones winning on points to be recognised as champion of Britain, Europe, and the World.

 He lost to Eugene Criqui in his next (non-title) fight, but beat the Frenchman on points in April in a defence of his European title.
 In his next non-title bout, he was knocked out Symonds in the eighteenth round of twenty.

 He was forced to relinquish the British and World titles after failing to make the weight in two title fights.
 He lost to Tancy Lee in October 1914 in what should have been a British title fight, prompting a move up to bantamweight.
 His last professional contest was a fifth-round KO of Ladbury in October 1915, although he competed in an army contest the following year.

+Jones was a vegetarian.
+He relied upon mountain walking for his exercise.

+Army service

 World War I interrupted his boxing career with Jones enlisting in the Glamorgan Bantam Battalion of the Welsh Army Service Corps on 2 January 1915.
 He was serving as a sergeant at the Somme in the Royal Welsh Fusiliers when he was badly wounded in the leg in 1916.
 After almost 30 operations to save the leg it was eventually amputated in 1918.
 Jones was also badly affected by poison gas.

 His weight dropped to a little over 4 stone, and he died of trench fever in 1922 on Christmas Day, one day short of his 30th birthday.